GEOG 5011EX - Introduction to Climate Adaptation

 General Course Information

-Course Code GEOG 5011EX Course Introduction to Climate Adaptation Coordinating Unit Geography, Environment and Population Term Semester 2 Level Postgraduate Coursework Location/s External Units 3 Contact Participation in the set online tutorials, 3 hours per week of self-directed study, 3 hours per week of research and assignment preparation.
-Available for Study Abroad and Exchange Y Prerequisites A Bachelor degree or equivalent demonstrated skills as endorsed by the Head of School Course Description This unit will introduce students to what climate change adaptation is, the legal and policy requirement for professionals working in the field, and the science underpinning it.
+Course Code GEOG 5011EX Course Introduction to Climate Adaptation Coordinating Unit Geography, Environment and Population Term Semester 1 Level Postgraduate Coursework Location/s External Units 3 Contact Participation in the set online tutorials, 3 hours per week of self-directed study, 3 hours per week of research and assignment preparation.
+Prerequisites A Bachelor degree or equivalent demonstrated skills as endorsed by the Head of School Course Description This unit will introduce students to what climate change adaptation is, the legal and policy requirement for professionals working in the field, and the science underpinning it.
 The unit aims to develop student skills in accessing and synthesising the most up to date information on law, policy and science relevant to climate change adaptation.
 The unit will also equip students with an understanding of the concepts used in the field of climate change adaptation.

 The full timetable of all activities for this course can be accessed from Course Planner.